daniyellalove/Baggage/README.md

 # Baggage - Superheros and Villians
-This is a fun CLI application inspired by the dating show Baggage. run bin/baggage to start
+This is a CLI app adaptation of the dating game show Baggage using Comicvine API.
+Project is in development.

+installation